June 30th

 Commentary:

-Fatalist: Someone who believes that everything is predetermined by fate and nothing can be altered!
-At the drop of a hat, he will leave it up to fate.
+Fatalist: Someone who believes everything is predetermined by fate and nothing can be altered.
+At the drop of a hat, he can leave it up to fate.
 Not taking responsibility for his actions, he succumbs and surrenders to anything that comes his way, in the name of destiny.

 Stubborn: A person adamant about his own stance and viewpoint, never yielding to anyone else's opinions.
-He is right and he is right alone.
-In fact, he believes so much in himself that he won't give room himself to grow further!
+He is right and he alone is right.
+In fact, he believes so much in himself that he won't give room for himself to grow further!

 This author says both people are rogues!
-Blaming fate and ducking away from responsibilities is not a choice; neither is being blind and adamant about one's own ideas.
+Blaming fate and ducking away from responsibilities is not a choice; neither is being blind and adamant about one's own ideas without contemplation.

 Only he who performs his deeds in the name of duties, and who has a sense of duty is commendable.
-No expectation of remuneration; no lame reasons given for either the success or failure of the tasks; readiness to learn and grow - all these become an integral part of one's personality only when he performs cheerfully, in the name of duties.
+No expectation of remuneration; no lame reasons given for either the success or failure of the tasks; readiness to learn and grow—all these become an integral part of one's personality only when he performs his actions cheerfully, in the name of duties.
 Hence, he alone is commended.

 Duty is ours, results are His!